pypa/hatch/docs/plugins/metadata-hook/custom.md

-# Metadata hook plugins
+# Custom metadata hook

 -----

-Metadata hooks allow for the modification of [project metadata](../config/metadata.md) after it has been loaded.

-## Built-in

-### Custom

-This is a custom class in a given Python file that inherits from the [MetadataHookInterface](#hatchling.metadata.plugin.interface.MetadataHookInterface).
+This is a custom class in a given Python file that inherits from the [MetadataHookInterface](reference.md#hatchling.metadata.plugin.interface.MetadataHookInterface).

-#### Configuration
+## Configuration

 The metadata hook plugin name is `custom`.